Optimizing Molecules using Efficient Queries from Property Evaluations: Results

 where $\alpha_t \geq 0$ is the step size at the $t$-th iteration, and the true gradient $\nabla \loss(z^{(t)})$ (which is challenging or infeasible to compute) is approximated by the pseudo gradient $\nablahat \loss(z^{(t)})$.
 The pseudo gradient $\nablahat \loss(z^{(t)})$ is estimated by $Q$ independent random directional queries defined as

 where $d$ is the dimension of the latent space of the encoder-decoder used in QMO, and $\beta > 0$ is a smoothing parameter used to perturb the embedding vector $z^{(t)}$ for neighborhood sampling with $Q$ random directions $\{u^{(q)}\}_{q=1}^Q$ that are independently and identically sampled on a $d$-dimensional unit sphere.
+See Figure \ref{fig:QMO_system} for the illustration of random neighborhood sampling.
 In our implementation, we sample $\{u^{(q)}\}_{q=1}^Q$ using a zero-mean $d$-dimensional isotropic Gaussian random vector divided by its Euclidean norm, such that the resulting samples are drawn uniformly from the unit sphere.
 Intuitively, the gradient estimator in \eqref{eqn_gradient_est} can be viewed as an average of $Q$ random directional derivatives along the sampled directions $\{u^{(q)}\}_{q=1}^Q$.
 The constant $\frac{d}{\beta \cdot Q}$ in \eqref{eqn_gradient_est} ensures the norm of the estimated gradient is at the same order as that of the true gradient\cite{ghadimi2013stochastic,liu2020primer}.

-The QMO procedure is illustrated in Figure \ref{fig:QMO_system} with binding affinity and Tanimoto similarity as property evaluation criterion.
+A schematic example of the QMO procedure is illustrated in Figure \ref{fig:QMO_system} using binding affinity and Tanimoto similarity as property evaluation criterion.
 Note that based on the iterative optimization step in \eqref{eqn_ZO_descent}, QMO only uses function values queried at the original and perturbed sequences for optimization.
 The query counts made on the \loss ~function for computing $\nablahat \loss(z^{(t)})$ is $Q+1$ per iteration.
 Larger $Q$ further reduces the gradient estimation error at the price of increased query complexity.
 When solving \eqref{eq_unconstrained_search}, an iterate $z^{(t)}$ is considered as a valid solution if its decoded sequence $\dec(z^{(t)})$ satisfies the property conditions $f_i(\dec(z^{(t)})) \geq \tau_i$ for all $i \in [I]$.
 Similarly, when solving \eqref{eq_unconstrained_search_2}, a valid solution $z^{(t)}$ means $g_j(\dec(z^{(t)}|\cS)) \geq \eta_j$ for all $j \in [J]$.
 Finally, QMO returns a set of found solutions (returning null if in vain).
 Detailed descriptions for the QMO procedure are given in Methods section.